ivoba/image-extractor/README.md

 - You can add multiple Filter to filter the found Images.
 - You can define custom Filter.
 - You can resolve relative image pathes with a FixRelativePathFilter.

+As extractor a ImageXPathExtractor gets shipped, which fetches all img tags.

+These filters are provided:

+ - a StrPosFilter which filters images that contain one of the given filter strings.
+ - a FixRelativePathFilter that adds a basePath to all relative image paths.

 ## Install